Handle a false positive

 For Magic Transit and Spectrum customers

-Click Browse rules and paste the Rule ID in the search field.
+Select Browse rules and paste the rule name in the search field.

-Decrease the rule’s Sensitivity Level to Essentially Off or change the action of the rule to Log.
+Decrease the rule’s Sensitivity Level to Essentially Off or change the rule action to Log (if supported by your current plan and subscriptions).